 Investment Services includes private banking, trust services, investment management, and institutional investment advisory services.
 A significant portion of this segment's income is derived from fees, which are generally based on the market values of assets under management.
 The private banking and personal trust group assists individuals and families in building and preserving their wealth by providing investment, credit, and trust services to high-net-worth individuals.
-The investment management group manages portfolios and creates investment products.
+The investment management group manages portfolios utilizing a variety of investment products.
 Institutional client services offer investment advice to corporations, government entities, and foundations.
-This segment also provides a full service brokerage offering equities, mutual funds, life insurance, and annuity products.
+Investment Services also provides a full service brokerage offering equities, mutual funds, life insurance, and annuity products.